att-innovate/firework/README.md

 ![alt text](resources/images/ghrd-0.png)

 Become intimate with its architecture, various components, connections, interfaces, signals, top-level I/O, addresses assigned to FPGA peripherals ("soft IP"), and design files.
-For example, you should leave this stage understanding not only how to toggle the LEDs ON/OFF via the provided Linux applications, but also the connections in the Arria 10 GHRD between the *HPS* and *LED PIO* IP core and address mapping that enable this interaction.
+For example, you should leave this stage knowing not only how to toggle the LEDs ON/OFF via the provided Linux applications, but also understanding the connections in the Arria 10 GHRD between the *<a href="https://www.altera.com/products/soc/portfolio/arria-10-soc/arria10-soc-hps.html">HPS</a>* and *LED PIO* IP core and address mapping that enable this interaction.
 Refer to *Chapter 22 - PIO Core* of the <a href="https://www.altera.com/content/dam/altera-www/global/en_US/pdfs/literature/ug/ug_embedded_ip.pdf">Embedded Peripherals IP User Guide</a> to learn more about Paralell Input/Output (PIO) IP cores and how one is used in the Arria 10 GHRD to control the external LEDs.

 ![alt text](resources/images/ghrd-1.png)